-The Plan also supports delivery of the City Corporation's emerging City Plan, Climate Action Strategy and Destination City initiative.
+The Plan also supports delivery of the City Corporation's City Plan 2040, Climate Action Strategy and Destination City initiative.
 The proposals will transform the quality of streets and public spaces across the Liverpool Street area.
-Alongside new developments they will create a vibrant urban district that is a great place to work and a thriving leisure destination, including at nighttime and weekends.
+They will create a vibrant urban district that is a great place to work and a thriving leisure destination, including at nighttime and weekends.

-The area covered by the plan incorporates the Liverpool Street Key Area of Change, as set out in the emerging City Plan 2040, and responds to the significant development underway and planned in the area.
-These developments present opportunities to improve the interchange between rail and other modes of travel; create new walking routes through the station at ground level which would better integrate the station into the wider network of streets and spaces; enhance the quality of the public realm and improve walking connections towards the City Cluster, Spitalfields and Moorgate
+The area covered by the plan incorporates the Liverpool Street Key Area of Change, as set out in the City Plan 2040, and responds to the significant development underway and planned in the area.
+These developments present opportunities to improve the interchange between rail and other modes of travel; create new walking routes which would better integrate the station into the wider network of streets and spaces; enhance the quality of the public realm and improve walking connections towards the City Cluster, Spitalfields and Moorgate areas.